The Florida panther is losing its habitat!

 The Florida panther is in danger

 There are only 120 Florida panthers living in the U.S. It is one of the most endangered animals in the United States.
 Why is the panther in danger?
 There are plans for a 45.000-acre mega housing development which threatens to take their habitat away.
-It is always us, the human race, wanting to expand and, without any respect or concern for other species, grabbing their habitat.
+It is always us, humans, wanting to expand and, with no respect or concern for other species, grabbing their habitat.

 You might argue that this same type of program is used to save the Florida panther.
 It only will be effective if we can maintain its habitat and even increase it.
 But this will not happen until we all make the commitment to protect their home and hunting grounds.